 When your computer is new, everything is shiny and fast.
 Loading files and opening programs happen in the blink of an eye.
 Then years pass, and your machine slows down.

 It makes sense.
-As time goes on, you accumulate many more programs and files that fill up valuable hard drive real estate.
-Pair that with processes that run in the background all the time, and your machine keeps getting slower.
+As time passes, you accumulate many more programs and files that fill up valuable hard drive real estate.
+Pair that with processes that run in the background constantly, and your machine keeps getting slower.

 One of the simplest ways to give a PC or Mac a boost is by clearing out some space and removing all the files you don’t need to store locally.
-Read on for the steps to take, sponsored by our friends at IDrive.
+Read on for the steps to take.
+This article is brought to you by our sponsor, IDrive.

 Step 1: Clean out the junk